Chinese tech investment in US is next target in Trump's crackdown

 The planned US restrictions on Chinese investments in "industrially significant technology" are in large part fueled by American concerns about "Made in China 2025," Beijing's plan to boost industries like robotics, electric cars and aerospace with the aim of becoming a global leader in those areas.

-The measures are set to include rules that would bar firms with at least 25% Chinese ownership from buying companies involved in technology deemed significant by the White House, according to a report late Sunday by The Wall Street Journal.
-The limit on Chinese ownership could end up being even lower, it added.
+The measures are set to include rules that would bar firms with at least 25% Chinese ownership from buying companies involved in technology deemed significant by the White House, a person familiar with the plans told CNN on Monday.
+That will include the aerospace, robotics and automotive sectors, the person added.

-It remains unclear exactly how the Trump administration will define what technology is "industrially significant."
+The administration is also working on new export rules that would bar those technologies from being shipped to China, the person said.

-The Treasury Department, which is drawing up the rules, and the White House did not return requests for comment outside of regular office hours.
+The restrictions were first reported late Sunday by The Wall Street Journal.

 Related: Chinese investment in the United States has plummeted 92% this year